HGustavs/LenaSYS/dockerenv/document/docker_install_instructions.md

 ## Stop containers in Docker

-1. To stop running containers, open the terminal where docker is running press `ctrl-c` and wait all three containers says stopped.
-NOTE: If your terminal says all three are stopped, but not appear your username in your terminal, then press the up- or down-arrow keys to show your username.
+1. To stop running containers, open the terminal where docker is running press `ctrl-c` and wait until all three containers says stopped.
+NOTE: If your terminal says all three are stopped, but your username does not appear in your terminal, then press the up- or down-arrow keys to show your username.
 ![Turn off containers](terminal6.png "Turn off containers")

-2. If you go back to Docker desktop and go to containers, and here you can see three containers are not running, because there are no green-circles.
+2. If you go back to Docker desktop and go to containers, you can see three containers are not running, shown by the gray circles.
 Now containers are not running.
 ![Not running containers](containersdeactive.png "Not running containers")

 ## Remove containers and images in Docker